it-at-m/Praktikumsplaner/doc/src/features/ExcelImport.md

 The lecture days (Vorlesungstage) have to be in the standard german short notation of Days ([see Table below](#english-days-to-german-short-notation)).
 The Days can be chained together by plus signs, for Example: Mo + Di + Mi

-If the Upload is successful, a blue message will appear.
+If the Upload is successful, a success message will appear.
 If it's not, a red error will appear.

 ### English days to german short notation
 | English | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |